 Task J-Web Configuration Editor CLI Configuration Editor On the Services Router that you are using as a route reflector, navigate to the Bgp level in the configuration hierarchy.
-In the J-Web interface, select Configuration > View and Edit > Ed Configuration.
-From the [edit] hierarchy level, lit enter 2.
-Next to Protocols, click Edit. edit protocols bgp 3.
+In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
+From the [edit] hierarchy level enter 2.
+Next to Protocols, click Edit . edit protocols bgp 3.
 Next to Bgp, click Edit .
-On the Semicos Pouter that you are using 1 In the Crown have aligh Add name ter 1 Croata the group as a route reflector, create the BGP group 1.
-In the Group box, click Add new er cluster-peers, and add the cluster-peers, and add to the group the IP addresses of the internal neighbors that you want in the cluster. of the group in which the BGP peer configured-cluster-peers in this case is address of an internal is neighbor: e.
-3. In the Neighbor box, click Add new entry. set group cluster-peers neighbor 192.168.6.4 4.
-In the Address box, type the IP add of a BGP peer, in dotted decimal nota ress 2.
-Repeat Step 1 for each BGP neighbor within the cluster 5.
-Click OK . that you are configuring.
-Repeat Step 3 and Step 4 for each I neighbor within the cluster that you configuring.
-3GP are On the Services Router that you are using as a route reflector, set the group type to internal.
+On the Services Router that you are using s a route reflector, create the BGP group 1.
+In the Group box, click Add new entry .
+Create the group cluster-peers, and add the cluster-peers, and add to the group the IP addresses of the internal neighbors that you want in the cluster.
+2. In the Group name box, type the name of the group in which the BGP peer is configured-cluster-peers in this case. address of an internal neighbor: • 3.
+In the Neighbor box, click Add new entry. set group cluster-peers neighbor 192.168.6.4 4.
+In the Address box, type the IP address of a BGP peer, in dotted decimal notation.
+5. Click OK . that you are configuring.
+6. Repeat Step 3 and Step 4 for each BGP neighbor within the cluster that you are configuring.
+On the Services Router that you are using as a route reflector, set the group type to internal.
 From the Type list, select internal .
-From the [edit protocols bgp group internal-peers] hierarchy level: set type internal On the Services Router that you are using as a route reflector, configure the cluster 1.
-In the Cluster box, enter the unique numeric cluster identifier.
+From the [edit protocols bgp group internal-peers] hierarchy level: set type internal On the Services Router that you are using as a route reflector, configure the cluster In the Cluster box, enter the unique numeric cluster identifier.
 Set the cluster identifier: identifier for the route reflector.
-2. Click OK . set cluster 2.3.4.5 On the other routers in the cluster, create On a client Services Router in the cluster CON a client Services Router in the internal IP address of the route reflector.
-You do not need to include the neighbor In the J-Web interface, select Configuration > View and Edit > Edit Configuration. lit 1.
+2. Click OK . set cluster 2.3.4.5 On the other routers in the cluster, create the BGP group cluster-peers, and add the On a client Services Router in the cluster: On a client Services Router in the cluster: internal IP address of the route reflector.
+You do not need to include the neighbor In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
 From the [edit] hierarchy level, enter addresses of the other internal peers, or 2.
-Next to Protocols, click Edit . edit protocols bgp route reflector clients.
+Next to Protocols, click Edit . edit protocols bgp configure the cluster identifier on these route reflector clients.
 They need only be 3.
 Next to Bgp, click Edit .
 2. Create the group configured as internal neighbors.
-NOTE: If the other routers in the network are Services Routers, follow the steps in this row.
-Otherwise, consult the router 4.
-In the Group box, click Add new er try. cluster-peers, and add only 5.
-In the Group name box, type the name of the group in which the BGP peer is configured-cluster-peers in this case. ime to the group: is to the group: ie. set group cluster-peers documentation for instructions.
-In the Neighbor box, click Add new entry. neighbor 192.168.40.4 In the Address box, type the IP add of the route reflector, in dotted dec notation-in this case, 192.168.40. ress mal 4.
-8. Click OK .
+4. In the Group box, click Add new entry . cluster-peers, and add only the route reflector address NOTE: If the other routers in the network are Services Routers, follow the steps in his row.
+Otherwise, consult the router he steps in of the group in which the BGP peer is to the group: set group cluster-peers documentation for instructions.
+6. In the Neighbor box, click Add new entry. neighbor 192.168.40.4 7.
+In the Address box, type the IP address of the route reflector, in dotted decimal notation-in this case, 192.168.40.4.